A Race Against Time: Preserving AV Media

 Length: 20 minutes, 30 seconds

-George Blood, President of Safe Sound Archive, discusses the basics of audio preservation, including reformatting options for small and large collections, playback options, and the recovery of machine-based sound recordings.
+George Blood, President of George Blood, L.P., discusses the basics of audio preservation, including reformatting options for small and large collections, playback options, and the recovery of machine-based sound recordings.
 Mr. Blood also explains the different types of analog sound recordings and shows examples of each type.
 The ways to properly clean and store sound recordings are also discussed.

 - Frost, Hannah.
 “Surveying Sound Recording Collections.”
 Proceedings from the Symposium: Sound Savings: Preserving Audio Collections.
 July 24-26, 2003.